aweinstein/hrv-metrics/README.md

 ## Requirements

-There is a text file containing the modules needed to run the scripts.
-Use `pip install -r requirements.txt` in your new enviorment.
-The jf_ecg_benchmark needs to be cloned from the following repository: https://github.com/julioRodino/JF-ECG-Benchmark.git and check out into the 'use_as_package' branch.
+You can install the dependencies with `pip install -r requirements.txt`.
+This code also depends on the code from the [jf_ecg_benchmark repository](https://github.com/berndporr/JF-ECG-Benchmark).
+Since, at the moment, this code can not be installed using `pip`, we copy it to the repo.